AxC1271/ClockCrossing/README.md

 # 🎮 Clock Crossing

-*A friendly neighborhood guide to safely crossing between clock domains*
+*A friendly neighborhood guide to safely crossing between clock domains!*

 Welcome to Clock Crossing!
 This is a place where multiple clocks live in harmony (mostly), and signals learn to cross domain boundaries without causing metastability chaos.